tr8dr/tseries-patterns/README.md

 Below are some examples of the same (intra-day) data series, parameterized for more noise, less noise, higher or lower minimum amplitudes.

 ### Labeling (minamp = 20bps, Tinactive = 5mins)
+This was performed on 30sec bars (so 5mins = 10 bars)
 ```Python
 labeler = AmplitudeBasedLabeler (minamp = 20, Tinactive = 10)
 labels = labeler.label (df)